- May 10, 2016

 "Dungeon of Zolthan" is a first-person dungeon crawler game set in a dark fantasy world.
 The player must navigate through treacherous mazes, battling monsters and collecting loot to progress.
 With permadeath and randomly generated dungeons, each playthrough offers a new challenge.

-- Controls can be frustrating, especially with the double-tap dash mechanic leading to accidental deaths.
+- Controls can be frustrating, particularly the double-tap dash mechanic that can lead to accidental deaths.

 “The graphics come in a clean, simple retro design.”